IGreisenI/PawnAI/README.md

 ## State Machine
 Drone operates on a statemachine with current implemented states being:
- - IdleState
+ - IdleState: The drone remains idle for a specified duration.
- - IdlePlayState
+ - IdlePlayState: The drone idles with some play actions for a specified duration.
- - PatrolState
+ - PatrolState: The drone patrols through a series of waypoints.
- - ReturnToTargetState
+ - ReturnToTargetState: The drone returns to a specified target.
- - FocusTargetState
+ - FocusTargetState: The drone focuses on a specified target.
- - FlyForEffectState
+ - FlyForEffectState: The drone flies for a specified effect duration.

 ## Flying movement